infiniflow/ragflow-docs/website/blog/2025-10-30-ragflow-in-practice-an-intelligent-agent-for-in-depth-research-on-company-research-reports/index.md

 The following sections will provide a detailed introduction to the implementation process of this solution.

-# 1. Preparing the Knowledge Base
+# 1. Preparing the Dataset

-## 1.1 Create a knowledge base
+## 1.1 Create a dataset

 The dataset required for this example can be downloaded from *Hugging Face Datasets*[1].

 ![](./2.png)

-Create an "Internal Stock Research Report" knowledge base and import the corresponding dataset documents.
+Create an "Internal Stock Research Report" dataset and import the corresponding dataset documents.

 ![](./3.PNG)

 ## 1.2 Parse documents

-For the documents in the "Internal Stock Research Report" knowledge base, we have selected the parsing and slicing method called Paper.
+For the documents in the "Internal Stock Research Report" dataset, we have selected the parsing and slicing method called Paper.

 ![](./4.png)